aro-network/aro-docs/docs/campaigns/pioneer.md

 For selected Pioneers (100 total):

-- Receive a **FREE Aro Edge Node device** shipped to your door.
+- Receive a **FREE ARO Edge Node device** shipped to your door.
-Start earning Testnet Rewards "Berry Points" (convertible fo $REACH at TGE) as soon as possible when Testnet starts.
+Start earning Testnet Rewards "Jade Shards" (convertible fo $ARO at TGE) as soon as possible when Testnet starts.
 - Get access to our **Boosted Referral Program** — invite friends, earn even more.
 - Gain access to community round investment opportunities.
 - Participate in early governance discussions and shape our journey.